-Fieldwork supervisors are the liaison between the College, mentor teachers and teacher candidates.
+Fieldwork supervisors are the liaison between the College, district support providers and teacher candidates.
 The main roles of fieldwork supervisors are to observe and oversee teacher candidates.
-They will provide assistance and feedback to teacher candidates and mentor teachers as well as report any findings to the course instructor and/or credential analyst.
+They will provide assistance and feedback to teacher candidates and district support providers as well as report any findings to the course instructor and/or credential analyst.